mrbeardad/MyIDE/README.md

      IdentityFile ~/.ssh/key.pem
   ```

-- You could find the document for wsl configuration section at [here](https://github.com/mrbeardad/MyIDE/tree/d0302ad521fb73f6d099e46bdc4a65ab0626d564?tab=readme-ov-file#wsl), the dotfiles in wsl/linux is still in the repo.
+> You could find the document for WSL configuration section [here](https://github.com/mrbeardad/MyIDE/tree/d0302ad521fb73f6d099e46bdc4a65ab0626d564?tab=readme-ov-file#wsl), the dotfiles for WSL/Linux is still in the repository.

 ### PowerShell Usage